ahmedcodein/salesware/README.md

 # SalesWare

+> **If you aim at nothing, you will hit it every time**, *Zig Ziglar*.

-**SalesWar** is a sales process software tool.
+**SalesWar** is a sales process tracking software tool.
 It aims to digitalize the sales activity in order to boost the productivity of your sales team.
 The market entry of **SalesWare** is small businesses and startups.
 More specifically, those businesses that:
- - are neither content with using excel sheets to track their sales activity due to complexity and generality.
+ - are neither content with using excel sheets to track their sales activity due to excel sheets complexity and generality.
  - nor can offered the subscription fees of the established Software tools like Microsoft Dynamic or SalesForce.

 **SalesWare** is built as a foundational module of a Customer Relationship Management (CRM) software.
 The envisioned CRM then represents the ultimate vision of this project.
 This vision includes other modules like MarketingWare, ServiceWare, SupportWare and DataWare.
 Moreover, each of those modules will integrate Data Analytics to bring additional value to our users.

 **SalesWare** in its current state should not be viewed as a solution that promises all the expected features an established sales process tool or a CRM tool is assumed to have.
 But rather as a minimum viable product (MVP) with the main purpose of getting the Author at the door step of potential buyers.
-Through their feedbacks and unique sales process, **SalesWare** can be further developed to evolve into much more sophisticated sales tool.
+Through their feedbacks and through analyzing their unique sales processes, **SalesWare** can be further developed to evolve into much more sophisticated sales tool.

 ![Main View](docs/introduction/amIresponsive.PNG)

 ## 1 Introduction

 SalesWare is developed to help sales team to digitalize their sales process and track opportunities progress.
-In this introduction, the user will find all the required information to start working with the SalesWare.
+In this introduction, the user will find all the required information to start working with SalesWare.

-In this section, we provide you with all the information required to use our solution, SalesWare.
+In this section, we provide you with what you need to use SalesWare.
 First we define the important terms and then provide a complete user manual which will help you start working with SalesWare.

 ### 1.1 Getting Started

 Before embarking on how to use the tool, SalesWare user must be acquainted with few terms.
 These terms are organization, admin, user, prospect, product and opportunity.

 #### Organization:
 An organization is an owner of SalesWare license.
 This organization consists of multiple departments.
-The ultimate user of the SalesWare within this organization is the Sales Department team members.
+The ultimate user of SalesWare within this organization is the Sales Department team members.

 #### Admin:
-The admin is a member of the organization Sales department.
-The admin has unlimited user permissions over the SalesWare application.
-To add some colors, the admin is the Head of Sales Department, or any other title that is responsible for the sales team of that organization.
+The admin is a member of the organization's Sales department.
+The admin has unlimited user permissions over the SalesWare application.The admin might be the Head of Sales Department, or any other title that is responsible for the sales team of that organization.

 #### User:
-A user is a member of the organization sales department with limited user permission.
+A user is a member of the organization's sales department with limited user permission.
 Most likely, the user is a sales manager, business developer etc.

 #### Prospect:
 A prospect is an external firm that is interested in one or more of the organization offerings.